 The TPB receives a complaint against a registered tax practitioner from a client of the practitioner.
 The client advises in their online complaint form that despite repeated requests the practitioner would not return their bank statements, receipts and trust deed.
 The tax practitioner is holding on to client’s documents as their fee has not been paid.
 The client refuses to pay the fee as they believe the fee is exorbitant.

 This is a commercial issue.
 The client should contact Consumer Affairs or Department of Fair Trading in their State/Territory, or consider legal action.

 An employee complains about incorrect completion of payment summary

 An employee completes an online complaint form stating that their employer has incorrectly completed a question in payment summary of all employees.
 The employer is not a registered tax practitioner.
-The matter relates to an in-house payroll and not provided for a fee.
+The matter relates to an in-house payroll and is not provided for a fee.